MohammadArmaan/farm-bridge/README.md

 ## 📖 Overview

-FarmFund bridges the gap between **donors** and **small-scale farmers**, creating a decentralized platform that:
+FarmBridge bridges the gap between **donors** and **small-scale farmers**, creating a decentralized platform that:

 -   Enables farmers to directly request financial assistance for specific agricultural needs
 -   Allows donors to contribute directly to verified farmers' projects
 -   Provides transparency in the flow of funds from donors to beneficiaries
 -   Builds reputation and trust through a verification system
 -   Tracks donation history and successful disbursements
 -   Provides multi language support(English, Hindi and Kannada) making it easier to follow

 ---

 ## ✨ Features

 ### 👩‍🌾 For Farmers

 -   **Self-registration**: Farmers can register with details including location and farm type
 -   **Aid requests**: Create specific funding requests with detailed purposes and amounts
 -   **Verification**: Verified by the platform to build trust with donors
 -   **Direct fund receipt**: Receive funds directly to their wallet once approved

 ### 💰 For Donors

 -   **Registration**: Create a profile with name and description
 -   **Transparent giving**: View all aid requests and choose which projects to fund
 -   **Reputation system**: Build reputation through consistent, successful disbursements
 -   **Verification**: Get verified to enhance trust with farmers and other stakeholders

 ### 🛡️ For Platform Administrators

 -   **Verification management**: Verify both farmers and donors to ensure authenticity
 -   **Statistics tracking**: Access comprehensive statistics on platform usage
 -   **Transparency**: All transactions and activities are recorded on the blockchain

 ---

 ## 🤖 Chatbot Integration

-FarmFund now comes with an **AI-powered multi-language chatbot** that helps both farmers and donors:
+FarmBridge now comes with an **AI-powered multi-language chatbot** that helps both farmers and donors:

-- Answer questions about **FarmFund**, **Blockchain**, **Ethereum**, and **Smart Contracts**
+-   Answer questions about **FarmBridge**, **Blockchain**, **Ethereum**, and **Smart Contracts**
 -   Provide quick navigation with internal links (without page reloads)
 -   Support **multi-language responses** (English, Hindi, Kannada, etc.)
 -   Support **Text to Speech and Speech to Text** for different languages
 -   Accessible through a floating chatbot icon on all pages

 ---

 ## Technical Details

-FarmFund is built on Ethereum using Solidity version 0.8.17.
+FarmBridge is built on Ethereum using Solidity version 0.8.17.
 It implements the following main components:

 -   Structs for Donors, Farmers, and AidRequests
 -   Comprehensive mapping and tracking systems for all participants